jonfry1175/learnJWT/README.md

-## LEARN JWT
+# LEARN JWT

-# Install dependencies server
+## SetUp server
-- go to server/README.md to install server dependencies
+- go to /server/README.md to see how to setup the server

+added a specific response when login fails